CompuNanoLab/PlasmaPhysicsLab/Lecture2/PIC_instructions.md

 ```bash
 nano text.txt
 ```
-Then, you can move in the file with arrow keys and edit it as you want.
-Use Ctrl + O to save changes to the file Ctrl + X to exit.
+Then, you can move with arrow keys and edit the file as you want.
+Use Ctrl + O to save changes to the file and Ctrl + X to exit.

 ## Running simulations